itsnotvahid/image-captioning/README.md

 1-Added LSTM with attention to repository > using Show, Attend and Tell article for base work but
 in the file i'm using 4 layer lstm with mx attention >> i have created a module which use attention on attention weights

+bleu score on n_gram 4 on valid data: 20.4

 more work requires to make this idea actually work